Skip to main content

 The CLI is free and open source.
 You can analyze any codebase locally without limits.
 The web dashboard (at repotoire.com) has free and paid tiers for team features, history, and CI/CD integration.

-Repotoire has 73 default detectors and 33 deep-scan detectors (enabled with --all-detectors).
-Categories include: 23 security detectors (SQL injection, XSS, SSRF, secrets detection), 25 code quality detectors (empty catch, deep nesting, magic numbers), 12 graph-based code smell detectors (god class, feature envy, circular dependencies), 12 architecture detectors (bottlenecks, PageRank drift, hidden coupling), and specialized detectors for AI-generated code, ML/data science, Rust, and async patterns.
+Repotoire has 77 default detectors and 33 deep-scan detectors (enabled with --all-detectors).
+Categories include security, code quality, graph-based code smells, architecture, and specialized detectors for AI-generated code, ML/data science, Rust, and async patterns.

 How does the scoring work?